 Below are best practices to follow if your users are running the Zscaler App in conjunction with a corporate VPN client.

-If your users have a corporate VPN client installed on their devices in addition to the Zscaler App, Zscaler recommends you select Tunnel with Local Proxy as the forwarding profile action for all networks in your profile.
+If your users have a corporate VPN client installed on their devices in addition to the Zscaler App, Zscaler recommends you select Tunnel with Local Proxy or Tunnel with the filter driver as the forwarding profile action for all networks in your profile.
 This ensures maximum interoperability between the VPN client and the app.

-If your users have a corporate VPN, and you still decide to use Tunnel mode as your forwarding profile action, you must take some key steps to ensure that users do not experience connectivity issues.
-To learn more, see D. Steps to Take if Selecting Tunnel for Forwarding Profile Action below.
+If your users have a corporate VPN, and you still decide to use Tunnel mode (route based) as your forwarding profile action, you must take some key steps to ensure that users do not experience connectivity issues.
+To learn more, see 4.
+Steps to Take if Selecting Tunnel (Route Based) for Forwarding Profile Action below.

 The Zscaler App can work either at the network (IP) layer, or the application layer.
 You can specify which layer the app uses to tunnel traffic (or whether the app tunnels traffic at all) by selecting one of the following forwarding profile actions: